 Sometimes, if babies get used to being soothed back to sleep, they might wake up expecting it.

 Transitioning to more solid foods can sometimes upset a baby’s stomach or change their sleep needs.

-The 15-month mark is a significant milestone in your baby’s life, packed with growth and developmental leaps.
+The 15-month mark is significant milestone in your baby’s life, packed with growth and developmental leaps.
 But with this comes potential sleep disruptions, commonly known as sleep regressions.
 It can be a perplexing time for parents, with many wondering if their child’s changed sleep patterns are indicative of the famed 15-month sleep regression or if they’re a result of some other factors.
 Recognizing the signs can be the first step to understanding and managing this phase better.
 Here are five key signs that your toddler may be going through the 15-month sleep regression:

 If your previously sound-sleeping baby suddenly starts waking up multiple times during the night without any apparent reason (like hunger or discomfort), it’s a clear sign.
 They might cry or simply be restless, making it hard for them to settle back down.